nonwiz0/scheduleschemer/README.md

 - Notification
 - Work on the curriculum
 - Course completion
+- Check the authorization
+- Add the message
+- ~~Fix multiple schedule, maybe add more to the array? [a, b, a1, b1]~~ Yup!

 # To be fixed:
 - ~~Extra col that is pushed when using colspan~~